tarungka/wire/README.md

-# Mongo Elasticsearch NearRealtime connector [UNDER DEVELOPMENT]
+# Wire Connector [UNDER DEVELOPMENT]

-Just building a pipeline to keep source and sink in sync.
+Building a pipeline to keep source and sink in sync.
+Currently works on the basis of Change data capture.

 Using native drivers for all sources and sinks